-Water consumption in fiscal year 2018 was 2.6% more than the previous year.
-Water consumption in 2018 increased year over year due mostly to customer growth.
-The change in net position for the year was greater than budget, but less than fiscal year 2017.
-The focus on reducing debt and controlling expenses continues.
+Water consumption in fiscal year 2019 was 1.26% more than the previous year, primarily due to customer growth.
+The change in net position for the year was greater than budget and the prior year.

-The Rogers Water Department funded capital improvements out of reserves in fiscal year 2018.
-Significant projects in process at the end of the year included various City of Rogers street improvements.
-Major projects expected in fiscal year 2018 also include water main projects for City of Rogers street projects.
+The Rogers Water Department funded capital improvements out of reserves in fiscal year 2019.
+Significant projects in process at the end of the year included various City of Rogers street improvements Major projects expected in fiscal year 2019 also include water main projects for City of Rogers street projects and other waterline replacements and extensions.

 Looking ahead, the source of water for all Northwest Arkansas, Beaver Lake, appears to be in good shape.
-Rate increases from the water supplier, Beaver Water District, are driven by updated water usage forecasts and indicate the likelihood of a rate increase of \$.04/1000 gallons over the next two years.
-This increase is in addition to the \$.08/1000 gallons implemented over the past three years.
+Rate increases from the water supplier, Beaver Water District, are driven by updated water usage forecasts and indicate the likelihood of a rate increase of \$.02/1000 gallons effective October 1, 2019.
+This increase is in addition to the \$.10/1000 gallons implemented over the past four years.
 Beaver Water District, is poised to meet the demand of Rogers Water Utility water customers for maximum daily demand twenty years hence.

 An internal rate study was completed by Utility personal during fiscal year 2015.
 It indicated a rate increase was appropriate.
 Utility personal proposed a water rate increase to the Rogers Waterworks and Sewer Commission and the Rogers City Council.
 Both governing bodies approved the rate increase, and it became effective July 1, 2015.
 With significant capital needs likely in upcoming years, the Utility contracted with HDR in 2018 to conduct a water and sewer rate study, as well as evaluating the current levels of access and impact fees.
-Neither a rate increase nor bond issue is anticipated in fiscal year 2019 or 2020.
+The process continues into FY 20 with the possibility of rate increases and bond issues in the future fiscal years.